Ammo Storage Is Not Complicated But It’s Also Not Optional

 Compare THAT vehicle to one stored in a garage.

-Over long periods, UV rays will take a similar toll.
+Over a long time, UV rays will take a similar toll.

 The good news is: